 The streets in St Lucia are lined with student apartments, rental accommodation and homestays, so if you’re a UQ student, you’ll be living right down the street from campus.

 Bus and ferry connections will get you into the CBD without any hassle, and you’ll be surrounded by other students, making your study abroad experience all the more friendly and interactive.
 Plus, the University itself boasts five museums for your enjoyment.

 Not far from St Lucia is the bustling suburb of Indooroopilly and its neighbour Toowong.

-One of the biggest appeals of this area is Indooroopilly Shopping Centre, home to hundreds of stores and a definite hit for a meet-up with friends in the evening or on the weekend.
+One of the biggest draws of this area is Indooroopilly Shopping Centre, home to hundreds of stores and a great spot for a meet-up with friends in the evening or on the weekend.
 See a movie, grab something to eat and take advantage of the major outlets and specialty stores, all in one place.

-Student accommodation options are plentiful here, with easy access to public transport, good food, and venues within the Cultural Precinct, including the State Library of Queensland (SLQ) and the Queensland Art Gallery and Gallery of Modern Art (QAGOMA).
+Student accommodation options are plentiful here, along with easy access to public transport, good food and venues within the Cultural Centre, including the State Library of Queensland (SLQ) and the Queensland Art Gallery and Gallery of Modern Art (QAGOMA).

 If your thing is music and nightlife, the vibrant inner-city suburb of Fortitude Valley is the place to be.
-There are bars and restaurants aplenty both here and in the adjacent Bowen Hills, and the nearby Brisbane Showgrounds hosts the annual agricultural show known as the Ekka.
+There are bars, clubs and restaurants aplenty both here and in the adjacent Bowen Hills, plus the nearby Brisbane Showgrounds hosts the annual agricultural show known as the Ekka.

 Paddington might be one of the most beautiful suburbs in all of Brisbane.
 You probably won’t find a leafier or more aesthetically pleasing suburb in the entire inner city!

-Although the area has become gradually more expensive in recent years, the streets of Paddington are as tempting as ever, lined with antique houses in the iconic Queenslander design.
+Although the area has become gradually more expensive in recent years, the streets of Paddington are as tempting as ever, lined with charming old houses in the iconic Queenslander design.